PAL-ULL/software-metco/doc/output.md

 ## Plain Text

 Let's supposed that we are trying to find the global optimum of the [Ackley Function](https://www.sfu.ca/~ssurjano/ackley.html) (30 dimensions instance) using the Differential Evolution algorithm implemented in METCO.
+Notice that the Ackley Function it is not implemented in the latest version of METCO.
 We should run our experiment like:

 `./metcoSeq /home/username .
 PlainText results.txt MonoDE Ackley EVALUATIONS 100000 1000 0 0.5 0.115 30 !
 30 $ NoOp;`